dotlang/language/README.md

 AssertStmt = 'assert' condition [',' expression] ';'
 ```
 - Assert makes sure the given `condition` is satisfied.
-- If condition is not satisfied and there is a given expression, it will run `throw expression` statement.
+- If condition is not satisfied, it will run `throw expression` statement.
-- If condition is not satisfied and there is no expression, it will exit immediately.

 ###for, break, continue
 ```